dantasse/ssuiweb2014/p0/project0.md

 Make sure to comment all of your code and to write good code because you will be graded both for your comments and your coding style.

 ## Grading
 Your program will be run on my machine against test cases unknown to you.
-If your functions performs properly, are well structured, and well documented you will receive 10 points for each exercise.
+If your functions perform properly, are well structured, and well documented you will receive 10 points for each exercise.

 You will be graded on the quality of your code and commenting.
 This will include factors such as modularity, sensible method and variable names, and overall clarity.
 You may find these references useful:
 [Google style guide](http://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml)